srh-gst/srh-gst.github.io/_pages/about.md

 and a visiting scholar at [Stanford's Hoover Institution](https://www.hoover.org/).

-My research interests are **economics of education, labor economics, and political economy**.
+My research interests are economics of education, labor economics, and political economy.

 You can find my CV [here](http://srh-gst.github.io/files/gust_CV_June_22.pdf).